ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 <img class="img-fluid" width="605" src="../../../img/source-sdk-edit-identity.png">

-You'll do this for each agent you want to respond to messages from this Source SDK.
+You'll do this for each agent you want to respond to messages from this Channel SDK.
 Now your agent(s) can reply to messages, but there's still a few more steps.
-By default, agents replying to messages through the Source SDK must click "Reply" and type their message in a pop-up window.
+By default, agents replying to messages through the Channel SDK must click "Reply" and type their message in a pop-up window.

 <img class="img-fluid" width="613" src="../../../img/source-sdk-reply-msg.png">